freedom-finance-stack/card-auth-server-extensions/.github/PULL_REQUEST_TEMPLATE.md

 ### Additional Changes

-- [ ] This PR modifies the API contract
+- [ ] This PR modifies the interfaces
-- [ ] This PR modifies the database schema
+- [ ] This PR requires changes in upstream service as changes are not backward compatible
 - [ ] This PR modifies application configuration/environment variables

 <!--